geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/k3s-keycloak.md

 What have we achieved?

-We've setup our K3s cluster to authenticate against authentik, running on that same cluster!
-We can now create multiple users (*with multiple levels of access*) without having to provide them with tricky IAM accounts, and deploy kube-apiserver-integrated tools like Kubernetes Dashboard or Weaveworks GitOps for nice secured UIs.
+We've setup our K3s cluster to authenticate against Keycloak, running on that same cluster!
+We can now create multiple users (*with multiple levels of access*) without having to provide them with more access than they need, and we can deploy kube-apiserver-integrated tools like Kubernetes Dashboard or Weaveworks GitOps for nice secured UIs.

 !!! summary "Summary"
     Created:

-    * [X] K3s cluster with OIDC authentication against [authentik][k8s/authentik]
+    * [X] K3s cluster with OIDC authentication against [Keycloak][k8s/keycloak]
     * [X] Ability to support:
         * [X] [Kubernetes Dashboard][k8s/dashboard]
         * [X] Weave GitOps (*coming soon*)